sdeSameerSweety/Homeify/readme.md

 </div>

-<h1 align="center">About B-Donate</h1>
+<h1 align="center">About Homeify</h1>

 ## Summary

-It is a Fully Responsive online Blood Bank cum Donation Website.
-Our Team has explored and finally came with a vision to provide a robust facility for all the Delighted peoples to become Heroes on their Own by Donating Blood Once and saving The Life of Hundreds.
+It is a Fully Responsive Shopping Website a Similar Product of Pepperfry.com.
+It is backend integrated and fully authenticated using React Js.
-It is fully free of cost and can be ._Accessed By anyone from Anywhere_.
+We have Used the best version and UI components from several fields along with the power of React JS to make it fully user friendly._Accessed By anyone from Anywhere_.

 ## Features